ZocoLini/compositor/PROCESS_AND_CHOICES.md

 - Ctrl + Alt + Q: Move to previous workspace
 - Ctrl + Alt + E: Move to next workspace
 - Ctrl + Alt + M: Move the active window to a new workspace
-- Ctrl + Alt + V: Close all windows in the actual workspace, remove it, and move to the previous one
+- Ctrl + Alt + V: Close all windows in the current workspace, remove it, and move to the previous one
 - Ctrl + Alt + Tab: Switch the focus between windows in the current workspace

 ## Testing